CristianoNarducci/Eyeglass/docs/structure.md

 * an array of tabs that provide different ways of visualising the differences between those images.
 * a messageBox for notification.
 * the instance of AbstractModel responsible for accessing the storage.
-* the instance of the AbstractController which handles the requests of the view.
+* the instance of AbstractController which handles the requests of the view.

 ### ViewTab (interface):